 60-DAY TREATMENT PROGRAMS FOR OKLAHOMA CITY, OK

 When looking for a treatment program, one of the first decisions you have to make is the length of the program.
 If you feel like a 30-day program might be too short or that a 90-day program is too long, then a 60-day program might be just right for you.
-Similar to a 30-day treatment, 60-day programs are intensive.
+60-day programs are similar to 30-day treatment programs.
 However, instead of only dealing with mild addictions, 60-day programs treat moderate addictions as well.
 Instead of dealing with mostly the detox and withdrawal process, 60-day programs give patients more time to recover and prepare for their life after treatment.
 In a 60-day treatment program, you can still choose between inpatient or outpatient options.
 Call 405-583-4390, to learn more.

 Inpatient treatments are more fit for patients who prefer to live in the center while they are being treated.
 They will have medical professionals available when they need them and a sober environment without the distractions they might have at home.
 Outpatient treatments are usually 2-4 hours of intensive care but after each treatment, the patient can go back home.
 This allows the patient to continue in their regular surroundings while also getting the help they need.
 While the main difference between the two is where you live, they both provide intensive therapy and a similar treatment approach.

 Since the 60-day treatment programs are best for moderate addictions you might find them to be effective for mild ones as well.
 They provide patients with a similar approach to 30-day programs but with more time to focus on aftercare.
 You will also receive medical and behavioral therapy along with techniques used in both short-term and long-term treatments.
 These tools will help you on your road to sobriety.

 Send Us A Message And Let Us Help.